 socially conservative populist* and libertarian policy proposals resonate with enough people.
 And what about e.g. Erin O’Toole and Lisa Raitt and Michelle Rempel, assuming her French improves enough?
 And might there be some Ontario Tories willing to jump into federal politics if Andrew Scheer doesn’t win in 2019?
 What about e.g. Caroline Mulroney, just for example?
 And might John Baird or even Peter MacKay re-enter the race?

 * Edited to delete socially conservative and insert populist.
-It was a mix up made in haste; in my experience some populists are socially conservatives while many social conservatives are also populists.
+It was a mix up made in haste; in my experience, some populists are social conservatives while many social conservatives are also populists.
 Maxime Bernier is NOT a social conservative but he is, now, pursuing a populist political model.